Erich Traub: Return to Germany

 After working on biological research for the U.S. Navy from 1949 to 1953, Traub returned to Germany and founded a new branch of the Loeffler Institut in Tübingen, and headed it from 1953 to 1963.
 In 1960, Traub resigned as Tübingen's director due to the scandal related to accusations of financial embezzlement.
 He continued with limited lab research for three more years, but then ended his career at Tübingen.

 In 1964, Traub published a study for the Army Biological labs in Frederick, Maryland on Eastern Equine Encephalomyeltitis (EEE) immunity in white mice and its relationship to Lymphocytic choriomeningitis (LCM), which had long been a research interest of his.
 Annie Jacobsen reports that Traub's FBI file says he joined Iran's Razi Vaccine and Serum Research Institute "in the mid-1960s".

 He retired from the West German civil service in 1971.
-In 1972, on the occasion of the 500th anniversary of Ludwig Maximilian University of Munich Traub received an honorary doctorate degree in Veterinary Medicine for his achievements in basic and applied Virology (basic research on LCM; definition and diagnosis of type strains of FMD and their variants; development of adsorbate vaccines against fowl plague, Teschen disease of swine, and erysipelas of swine).
+In 1972, on the occasion of the 500th anniversary of LMU Munich, Traub received an honorary doctorate degree in Veterinary Medicine for his achievements in basic and applied Virology (basic research on LCM; definition and diagnosis of type strains of FMD and their variants; development of adsorbate vaccines against fowl plague, Teschen disease of swine, and erysipelas of swine).

 On 18 May 1985, Traub died in his sleep in West Germany.
 He was seventy-eight years old.